GaryLiu1996/Golang/README.md

 # golang_exercises
-some easy projects used to study golang
+some easy projects and useful datas used to study golang